KyNgo2002/MTRT/README.md

 # Multithreaded Ray Tracer

-This is a simple multi-threaded ray tracer built by following TheCherno's tutorial for raytracing up to episode 14 (https://www.youtube.com/@TheCherno).
-It is built on top of the Dear ImGui application interface library for ease of output to the viewport and allows for multithreading for great improvements to performance.
+This is a simple multi-threaded ray tracer built by following TheCherno's tutorial for raytracing up to episode 14 (https://www.youtube.com/@TheCherno) as well as Peter Shirley's `Ray Tracing in One Weekend`.
+It is built on top of the Dear ImGui application interface library for ease of output to the viewport and implements multithreading for great improvements to performance.
 The rest of the raytracer is just maths.

 ## Camera controls